 If you want to find your place in supporting this festival, it’s a worthy choice to volunteer since the festival has been all-volunteer run from 2009 until very recently, and they need around 6,000 volunteer hours of time to get the work done.
 Every year, they see even bigger turnouts and more community participation, so this might be just the perfect year to find your own place as part of one of the best festivals in Asheville.

-8. Watch the Fireworks at the Independence Day Celebration
+8. Independence Day Celebration

 Asheville’s Downtown Association puts on an Independence Day Celebration that lasts all day on July 4th.
 You’ll find the festival atmosphere you look for on a holiday, including local food, craft beer, and live music, but also a few unique items.